· Alex Harris · Trending

 Let’s cut to the chase: here’s the crème de la crème, the holy grail, the ultimate sonic feast for your ears.
 Drumroll, please…

-The Best Lana Del Rey Songs List.
+The Best Lana Del Rey Songs List in no particular order.
 No fluff, no filler – just pure, unadulterated Lana magic that’ll have you swooning, crying, and maybe contemplating a cross-country road trip in a vintage Mustang.

 Our Pick of The Best Lana Del Rey Songs List